stjude-rust-labs/planetary/README.md

 kind create cluster --config kind-config.yml
 ```

+This guide will be installing Planetary and its database server into a
+Kubernetes namespace named `planetary`.

+The installation of Planetary will also create a Kubernetes namespace named
+`planetary-tasks` for managing resources relating to executing TES tasks.

 ### Installing PostgreSQL

 For local development, it is best to install a small PostgreSQL server into the